t3mujin/t3mujinpack/README.md

 * Improving the current films
 * Add variatons in some films with more intense or subtle emulation, Portra films are the most like candidate to start on this
 * Add new films, don't have a candidates for now but feel free to add your suggestions
-* Better way to bulk update/uninstall styles, can be tedious to do one by one